Best AI Presentation Maker in 2026 (Honest Review)

 Where Moda is still catching up: Template library size (growing, but not Canva-scale), ecosystem integrations (early stage), and breadth of design formats (presentations are strongest, with social graphics and posters expanding).

-Pricing: Free tier with 1,000 AI credits.
-Pro at $30/month, Ultra at $100/month
+Pricing: Free tier with 1,500 AI credits/seat.
+Pro at $30/seat/month, Ultra at $100/seat/month

 Gamma